 If you’re trying to figure out when to book holiday travel, there’s good news and bad news.
-The good news is that it’s not too late to save on holiday travel for 2018; the bad news is that booking at exactly the “right” time might not save you too much.
+The good news is that it’s not too late to save on holiday travel for 2019; the bad news is that you won’t want to wait too much longer to make your purchase.

 If you are flexible about destinations, lodging options, and in some cases travel days, it is not impossible to save on holiday travel this year.
 In fact, there are tons of deals available right now that are almost as cheap as staying home.
 Here’s how to find them.